simondell/dotfiles/README.md

 9 `cd dotfiles`
 10. `./script/bootstrap`
 11. relax!
-12. well, no, it doesn't quite work yet.
+12. if softwareupdate finds updates, it may make you restart